Federated Deep Reinforcement Learning for Open RAN Slicing in 6G Networks: FDRL-Based Cooperative RAN Slicing Between MVNOs

-The disparity among clients in terms of geography, for instance, makes using the same model across all the covered areas inadequate.
-Moreover, the amount of data collected by each MVNO in certain areas (e.g., rural areas) is fairly limited.
-Since it is beneficial for each MVNO to enhance its bandwidth allocation model, FL has created the opportunity for multiple MVNOs to leverage data from a broader set of clients while avoiding sharing it.
-Each MVNO trains a global RL model based on its users interaction.
-Each MVNO uploads its locally trained model for the current round to the RIC.
-RIC performs the models aggregation using weighted sum using each MVNO's number of users.
-If we assume that the parameter of the local model is denoted as $\theta_i$, the parameter of the global model is given as,
+The disparity of users distributions across different geographical areas (\eg suburbs and city center), for instance, makes using the same model across all the covered areas inadequate.
+Moreover, the amount of data collected by each MVNO in certain areas (\eg rural areas) is fairly limited.
+Since it is beneficial for each MVNO to enhance its bandwidth allocation model, FL has created the opportunity for multiple MVNOs to leverage data from a broader set of users while avoiding sharing it \cite{wang2022linkslice}.
+In this setting, each MVNO trains the bandwidth allocation model using the interaction with its users.
+Then, the MVNO uploads its locally trained model for the current round to the non-RT RIC.
+The non-RT RIC performs the aggregation of the models using weighted sum based on each MVNO's number of users.